kadena-io/kadena-docs/docs/Chainweaver-Support.md

 }
 ```

-When signing a transaction, the list of private keys supplied as signing key pairs will be checked against the keyset and predicate to ensure that not only are all keys that need to be present accounted for but that the predicate is satisfied.
+When signing a transaction, the list of private keys supplied as signing key pairs will be checked against the keyset and predicate to ensure that not only are all keys that need to be present accounted for but also that the predicate is satisfied.

 ###Generate a Key

 The first step towards transacting on the Kadena blockchain is to generate a key pair.
+Chainweaver automatically generates your first key.

 ![generate-key](../assets/Chainweaver/generate-key.png)

-Begin by selecting the “+ Generate Key” button, then continue to Accounts.
+Select the “Generate Key” button to add additional keys to your wallet, then continue to Accounts.

-###Add an Account
+###Add an account

 Accounts are effectively equivalent to your identity on the blockchain.
 When you add an Account in Chainweaver, you will be able to view information about it such as its keyset info and balance on each of the known chains.